What does Mayorga mean?

 Our organic Café Cubano Roast is a blend of coffees from small farmer cooperatives in Honduras, Peru and/or Nicaragua.
 What gives this blend a unique flavor is the manner in which we roast it to balance the smooth sweetness with a bit of smokiness.

 Green coffee requires high heat and movement to become roasted coffee.
 If you would like to use home tools to accomplish your roast we would recommend a pan, a wooden spoon and some heat.
-Just make sure you have some good ventilation, stop top roasting can be a little smokey, it might be a good way to test the functionality of your smoke alarms at the same time.
+Just make sure you have some good ventilation, stop top roasting can be a little smoky, it might be a good way to test the functionality of your smoke alarms at the same time.

 Amazon/Third Party E-commerce Resellers